turinglabsorg/datahub-learn/network-documentation/celo/tutorial/celo-ubeswap-tutorial.md

 New tokens will appear in our wallet.

-## Pool
+## Liquidity Pools on Ubeswap
-A liquidity pool is a storehouse where users add their assets to increase market liquidity.
-This allows for a large stock of assets and little slippage for users which to exchange an asset.
-The assets are frozen on a special smart contract that conducts exchange operations and protects the pool funds.
-Liquidity Providers receives some rewards which are collected from users that interact with their pool.
-Before participating in liquidity pools, users must be aware about the risks associated with it.
+A liquidity pool is a collection of funds locked in a smart contract.
+Users add a pair of assets to the liquidity pool, which allows other users to make swaps for either of the paired tokens.
+This allows for a large range of assets to be represented on the DEX (Decentralized EXchange) - also, it enables smaller margins of slippage for users when they exchange assets.
+Liquidity Providers (otherwise known as LPs) receive a percentage of the fees generated when other users interact with the liquidity pool they are providing assets to.
+Before participating in liquidity pools, users need to educate themselves and be aware of the risks associated with DeFi.

-We can create our own pools of ERC20 compatible tokens on Celo.
-We will be adding liquidity to cUSD-CELO pool.
+We can create our own pools of ERC20 compatible tokens on Celo using Ubeswap.
+We will be adding liquidity to the cUSD-CELO pool.

 Click on `Add Liquidity` button to start the process.